 Of the A95K’s two Dolby Vision picture presets, Dolby Vision Dark is best avoided – it’s simply too dark, even in a pitch black room, with too much detail lost to shadows.
 Dolby Vision Bright is excellently judged though, providing deep, detailed blacks with plenty of contrasting pop.
 What may surprise you, though, is that the A95K is no brighter than the LG G2 overall.
 In fact, in many scenes it’s LG’s top OLED Evo model that looks brighter.

 Where this new QD-OLED comes up trumps is in the detail and colour contained within the brightest highlights.
 The A95K provides a lovely, subtle orange warmth that gradually fades towards the centre of a sunset but never truly disappears, whereas the G2 is largely white in the brightest areas.
 There’s more detail and shading to the bright, white clouds over Scarif from the A95K, too.
-This is where the new technology seemingly pays off: it’s not brighter than the brightest traditional OLED TV, but it is better brightness.
+This is where the new technology seemingly pays off: it’s not brighter than the brightest traditional OLED TV, but it does offer better brightness.

 Switching to No Time To Die in HDR10, these excellent traits remain and our attention turns to the A95K’s overall colour balance, which is exemplary.
 It’s easy during one of the scenes at the beginning of the film (when Bond is watching Madeleine in the sea) for a TV to exaggerate Daniel Craig’s tan so that he looks slightly nuclear, but the Sony falls into no such trap, ensuring he looks healthily burnished but natural, while the scenery retains its glorious orange warmth.